Portsmouth

 KB-Boatpark has over 120 rack spaces for boats from 6m to 10m and new pontoons that were installed in 2021, always ensuring sufficient space on the holding berths.
 We recently imported a Wiggins forklift from America to add to our Clarke and Hoist machines, allowing greater flexibility for routine maintenance work, and quicker launching on busy days.

-Dredging of the Camber is planned for January 2023 to ensure we can continue to launch at spring low tides.
+Dredging of the Camber was completed in March 2023 to ensure we can continue to launch at spring low tides.

 Haslar Marina